-Natalia Albero Mint Restaurant Owner
+Natalia Albero Propietària Mint Restaurant

 The history of coffee in Minas Gerais is closely linked to the history of Brazil itself.
 Coffee was introduced to the country in the 18th century and quickly became one of the main agricultural crops in the country.
 Minas Gerais, located in southeastern Brazil, was one of the main coffee producers in the country for many years.
 Coffee arrived in Brazil in 1727.
 The plant grew well in the region and soon became an important crop for the country's economy.
 At the beginning of the 19th century, coffee spread to the inland of the country, arriving in Minas Gerais in 1808.
 The region of Minas Gerais had an ideal climate and soil for growing coffee, which helped make it an important coffee producer.
 At the end of the 19th century, coffee became the main source of income in Minas Gerais and Brazil.
 The region went through a period of great prosperity, with the construction of roads, railways and other infrastructure to transport coffee to the ports.
 Today, coffee remains an important agricultural product in Minas Gerais, although it has lost some importance in relation to other crops such as corn and cotton.
 The region is still an important producer of high quality coffee, with several different varieties being grown in the mountains of the state.